kainino0x/cis565final/README.md

 Some optimizations can be made:
 * The fracture pattern can be stored as a non-triangulated mesh.
 That is, each face is in its own plane.
 This way there is no need to calculate the minimum number of clipping planes necessary.
 * What if we optimized by vertex-face-edge : plane intersection as opposed to cell-by-cell?

+Keeping these issues in mind, we came up with a new way to parallelize the intersection algorithm:
+###Chosen Algorithm
+The goal of this algorithm was to find a method to clip meshes that had the least amount of dependence between units.
+With this in mind, we came up with the following:

+Our code now parallelizes on a per-clipping-face-per-mesh-triangle level.
+We run one clipping plane per cell on each triangle in the mesh per loop iteration, iterating through the list of clipping planes per cell.

+One key feature is that we no longer handle the mesh as a whole (we still keep track), but as a set of unrelated triangles.
+We take this triangle "soup" and run it through the algorithm, getting new triangles with each iteration.
+These triangles can be connected by merging identical points at the end of the algorithm if a closed mesh is desired, but disconnected triangles works for our purposes.

+The loop runs for max(#cellfaces) iterations.
+The kernel processes a triangle-clipping plane pair with a cell number attached to it, and returns a list of triangles and a list of new points.
+We take this list and generate a set of new triangles to add to the list, and reiterate.